Historical Latvian Lands: Historical Latvian Lands

 In some cases, Kurzeme, Sēlija and Zemgale are combined into one region.
 This reflects the political division of Latvia between 1629 and 1917, when Kurzeme and Zemgale were together, first as the Duchy of Courland and Semigallia, then as the Courland Governorate in the Russian Empire while Vidzeme and Latgale as parts of the Duchy of Livonia were politically separate, both from Courland and one from another since the 17 century.
 From this perspective, there are three regions: Kurzeme (including Zemgale and Sēlija), Vidzeme and Latgale.
 Such division is no longer commonly used but it can be seen in the coat of arms of Latvia and the Monument of Freedom in Riga both of which contain three stars: for Kurzeme, Vidzeme and Latgale, which were united into Latvia in 1918.

 Regional symbols

+Other ethnocultural regions

+Several other, smaller, ethnocultural regions are identified in Latvia: Maliena, Piebalga, Lejaskurzeme, Suiti parishes, Livonian Coast (Lībiešu krasts), Leišmale, and Vidiena.